-Global and Glocal versions of Magamat Al-Hariri
+Plate 1: Global and Glocal versions of Maqamat Al-Hariri

 Thus even the cover artwork was designed to imitate the original-setting the pace for artistic and literary adaptation among the Hausa.
 However, other sources used in writing Ruwan Bagaja included the core plot element from The Brothers Grimm Fairy Tales (especially The Water of Life from where the book derived its title) Sinbad the Sailor, and stories from Thousand and One Nights.
-Thus Ruwan Bagaja actually marked the transition from Istanci-direct translations of other works into Hausa-to its adaptive variety, Imamanci-the "transmutation" of transnational literature into Hausa mindset.
-Imam revealed he was taught this art of literary transmutation by Rupert East who:
+Thus Ruwan Bagaja actually marked the transition from Istanci-direct translations of other works into Hausa-to its adaptive variety, Imamanci-the "transmutation" of transnational literary transmutation by Rupert East who: